Face Milling Basics

 By the way, round insert cutters are also called “Button Cutters”.
 We have an entire article about Button Cutters if you’re interested.

-So which one will give better results?
+So which one will give better results for face milling operations?

 Pros and Cons

 - Cutting forces are better balanced so that axial and radial forces are about even.
 Lowering the radial forces so they’re more balanced with axial can not only enhance the surface finish, it’s also kinder to your spindle bearings.

 - Cut entry and exit are better behaved–less shock, less tendency to break out.

 - The 45 degree cutting edge is better for demanding cuts.

 - Better surface finish–the 45’s leave a noticeably nicer finish.
 Lower vibration, balanced forces, and better entry geometry are three reasons.

 - The chip thinning effect is at work and leads to higher feed rates.
 A higher cutting speed means higher material removal rates and the job gets done sooner.